Viranchi299/FlaskPlay/README.md

 * [Flask](https://flask.palletsprojects.com/en/2.0.x/) - A micro web framework written in Python
 * [Flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/) - An extension for Flask that adds support for SQLAlchemy, an open-source SQL toolkit and object-relational mapper for Python
-* [Flask-WTF](https://flask-wtf.readthedocs.io/en/0.15.x/) - A Simple integration of Flask and WTForms, including CSRF, file upload, and reCAPTCHA.
+* [Flask-WTF](https://flask-wtf.readthedocs.io/en/0.15.x/) - A simple integration of Flask and WTForms, including CSRF, file upload, and reCAPTCHA.